Affine Lie algebras and a conditioned space-time Brownian motion in an affine Weyl chamber: introduction

 The paper is organized as follows.
+In section \ref{A moving boundary problem} we describe the conditioned process occuring in our setting when representations of affine Lie algebra $\hat{\mathfrak{sl}_2}$ are considered.
+This is a space-time Brownian motion with a positive drift conditioned (in Doob's sense) to remain forever in the time-dependent domain $D$.
+We show by purely probabilistic arguments that the theta functions play a crucial role in the construction of the process, which is unlighted by the algebraic point of view developed in the following sections.
+The vocation of this section is to give an idea of the probabilistic aspects of mathematical objects occuring in the paper.
 In section \ref{Affine Lie algebras and their representations} we briefly recall the necessary background on representation theory of affine Lie algebras.
 We introduce in section \ref{Markovchains} random walks on the set of integral weights of an affine Lie algebra $\mathfrak{g}$, and Markov chains on the set of its dominant integral weights, considering tensor products of irreducible highest weight representations of $\mathfrak{g}$.
 We show that the Weyl character formula implies that they satisfy a reflection principle.
 In section \ref{Scaling limit of Random walks} we consider a sequence of random walks obtained for particular specializations involving the Weyl vector $\rho$ of the affine Lie algebra, and prove that its scaling limit is a space-time standard Brownian motion with drift $\rho$, living on the Cartan subalgebra of $\mathfrak{g}$.
 We introduce in section \ref{Brownian} a space-time Brownian motion with drift $\rho$, conditioned to remain in an affine Weyl chamber and prove that it satisfies a reflection principle.
 We prove in section \ref{Scaling limit of the Markov chain} that this conditioned space-time Brownian motion is the scaling limit of a sequence of Markov processes constructed in section \ref{Markovchains} for particular specializations involving $\rho$.